kh296/dawn-conda/README.md

 ## 1. Introduction

-This is guidance on using the [Miniforge](https://github.com/conda-forge/miniforge) installers to install [conda](https://docs.conda.io/en/latest/) package manager on the [Dawn supercomputer](https://www.hpc.cam.ac.uk/d-w-n).
+This is guidance on using the [Miniforge](https://github.com/conda-forge/miniforge) installers to install the [conda](https://docs.conda.io/en/latest/) package manager on the [Dawn supercomputer](https://www.hpc.cam.ac.uk/d-w-n).
 Dawn is hosted at the University of Cambridge, and is part of the [AI Resource Research (AIRR)](https://www.gov.uk/government/publications/ai-research-resource/airr-advanced-supercomputers-for-the-uk).
-It was installed with 256 nodes, in the form of [Dell PowerEdge XE9640](https://www.delltechnologies.com/asset/en-us/products/servers/technical-support/poweredge-xe9640-spec-sheet.pdf) servers.
-Each node consists of: 2 CPUs ([Intel Xeon Platinum 8468](https://www.intel.com/content/www/us/en/products/sku/231735/intel-xeon-platinum-8468-processor-105m-cache-2-10-ghz/specifications.html)), each with 48 cores and 512 GiB RAM; 4 GPUs ([Intel Data Centre GPU Max 1550](https://www.intel.com/content/www/us/en/products/sku/232873/intel-data-center-gpu-max-1550/specifications.html)), each with two stacks (or tiles), 1024 compute units, and 128 GiB RAM.
+It was initially installed with 256 nodes, in the form of [Dell PowerEdge XE9640](https://www.delltechnologies.com/asset/en-us/products/servers/technical-support/poweredge-xe9640-spec-sheet.pdf) servers.
+Each node consisted of: 2 CPUs ([Intel Xeon Platinum 8468](https://www.intel.com/content/www/us/en/products/sku/231735/intel-xeon-platinum-8468-processor-105m-cache-2-10-ghz/specifications.html)), each with 48 cores and 512 GiB RAM; 4 GPUs ([Intel Data Centre GPU Max 1550](https://www.intel.com/content/www/us/en/products/sku/232873/intel-data-center-gpu-max-1550/specifications.html)), each with two stacks (or tiles), 1024 compute units, and 128 GiB RAM.

 The material collected here is licensed under the